The Xbox series X is selling out fast – here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock: Microsoft’s console sells out at Amazon and Game – here’s where to find one today
+Xbox series X stock: Today’s latest restock updates as Amazon and Game sell out

-It’s time to level up your gaming experience with the latest console
+We’ve found the best deals on Microsoft’s console as stock continues to dwindle

-The ongoing global shortage of microprocessors led to a seriously constrained supply of games consoles last year, and while things have improved in recent weeks the Xbox series X apparently isn’t out of the woods yet.
-The console recently sold out at three giant retailers – Amazon, Very and Game – which suggests that stock is dwindling once more.
+The Xbox stock situation has improved in recent weeks, but it seems Microsoft’s consoles isn’t out of the woods yet.
+The console recently sold out at three of the UK’s largest videogame retailers – Amazon, Very and Game – which suggests that stock is drying up again.

-Xbox All Access is still hanging in there.
-The monthly financing scheme lets you spread the cost of the console over two years, meaning you can pick up the new console from as little as £28.99 a month with Xbox Game Pass included and play some of the best games the console has to offer.
+Xbox All Access is still hanging in there at Smyths Toys and Asda.
+The zero per cent interest financing scheme lets you spread the cost of the console over two years, meaning you can pick up the new console from as little as £28.99 a month with Xbox Game Pass included, giving you access to some of the best games the console has to offer.

 If you’ve been holding off upgrading your Xbox One, now’s a good time to make the jump to Microsoft’s most advanced console to date.
 We’ve already seen some big releases in the first free months of 2022, including Rainbow Six Extraction, Dying Light 2, Tunic and Elden Ring. and there’s plenty of more exciting titles just over the horizon, such as Lego Star Wars: The Skywalker Saga.